 Definitions, history and cultural influence.

-To describe those entities, the term "micronation" dates at least to the 1970s.
+To describe those entities, the term "micronation" dates to the 1970s.
 The term micropatrology describes the study of micronations and microstates by micronationalists, some of whom refer to sovereign nation-states as "macronations."

 In the late 1960s, Leicester Hemingway, brother of author Ernest, was involved in another project—a small timber platform in international waters off the west coast of Jamaica.
 This territory, consisting of an 8-foot (2.4 m) by 30-foot (9.1 m) barge, he called "New Atlantis."
 Hemingway was an honorary citizen and President; however, the structure was damaged by storms and finally pillaged by Mexican fishermen.
 In 1973, Hemingway was reported to have moved on from New Atlantis to promoting a 1,000 sq yd (840 m2) platform near the Bahamas.
 The new country was called "Tierra del Mar" (Land of the Sea).

 On April 1, 1977, bibliophile Richard Booth declared the Welsh town of Hay-on-Wye an independent kingdom with himself as its monarch.
-The publicity may have assisted the town's tourism industry based on literary interests, and "King Richard" (whose sceptre was a recycled toilet plunger) awarded Hay-on-Wye peerages and honours to anyone prepared to pay for them.
+The publicity may have assisted the town's tourism industry based on literary interests, and "King Richard" (whose scepter was a recycled toilet plunger) awarded Hay-on-Wye peerages and honors to anyone prepared to pay for them.

 - The 1949 British comedy film Passport to Pimlico shows how the inhabitants of the London neighborhood of Pimlico proclaim themselves independent to avoid the restrictions of post-war Britain.
 The film was an inspiration for Frestonia.